home-assistant/home-assistant.io/source/_components/device_tracker.mqtt.markdown

 ---
 layout: page
 title: "MQTT Device Tracker"
-description: "Instructions how to use MQTT to track devices in Home Assistant."
+description: "Instructions on how to use MQTT to track devices in Home Assistant."
 date: 2015-09-19 20:41
 sidebar: true
 comments: false